connormack/Car-Park-Finder/docs/design.md

 TODO: Describe a concrete scenario for each use-case.
 Describe it in terms of interactions between the components introduces above, and the actors introduced in your requirements.

+UC2:UC2:A motorist wants to enter a particular location into the app and find the closest car park.
 ![Insert your Interaction/Sequence Diagrams for each use-case here.](images/Sequence-Diagram-UC2.png)

 ## User Interface design